 While the idea of having our homes repossessed may never have crossed our minds, we may find ourselves in a situation beyond our control, such as an unexpected change in financial circumstances, which means we are suddenly faced with this incredibly stressful situation.

 With 1.4 million UK households struggling to pay their mortgage, house repossession is a harsh reality for some.
 However, there are alternative options…

 House repossession process

-If you fall behind on your mortgage payments your lender will inform you of your mortgage arrears.
+If you fall behind on your mortgage repayments your lender will inform you of your mortgage arrears.
 This is how much money you currently owe them.
-Remaining calm and communicating with your mortgage provider will often halt the repossession process there and then, with many lenders giving time frames and alternative payment plans to help you take control of your situation.
+Remaining calm and communicating with your mortgage provider will often stop the repossession process there and then, with many lenders giving time frames and alternative payment plans to help you take control of your situation.

-However, repossession doesn’t need to be the answer.
+However, house repossession doesn’t need to be the answer.